mlcdf/shelob/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-> Shelob crawls senscritique.com and extract your data (or someone else's).
+> Shelob crawls https://senscritique.com and extract your data (or someone else's).

 ## Usage

-All API access is over HTTPS, and accessed from the https://shelob.glitch.me.
+All API access is over HTTPS, and accessed from https://shelob.glitch.me.
 All data is sent and received as JSON.

 ### Get user rating